Laz4rz/MedSignalAnalysis/README.md

  ----

 ### Hands load spectrum
-EMG hands recording for book holding experiment.
+EMG hands recording for the book holding experiment.
 The subject had to hold up to 5 books.
 Only the final results are presented.
 Take a look into the .ipynb file for middle steps and code.

 **Number of books vs voltage average**